Aphelious/SeeClickFix/README.md

 issue writing directly from Pandas to Elasticsearch, as my latitude/longitude coordinate pairs ended up in the wrong format/data type for Elasticsearch/Kibana to recognize them as such.
 The issue turned out to be Pandas' datatype inference that happens under the hood.
+I had to be more explicit in the way I was writing the records to Elasticsearch in order for the correct data types to be preserved.
+I now know that while Pandas is a powerful library for quickly exploring and modifying data it should probably be avoided as the final write engine.

 ###Visualization samples: